Photo: A giraffe standing next to a tree

 The giraffe's stature can be a disadvantage as well—it is difficult and dangerous for a giraffe to drink at a water hole.
 To do so they must spread their legs and bend down in an awkward position that makes them vulnerable to predators like Africa's big cats.
 Giraffes only need to drink once every several days; they get most of their water from the luscious plants they eat.

 Female giraffes give birth standing up.
-Their young endure a rather rude welcome into the world by falling more than 5 feet (1.5 meters) to the ground at birth.
+Their young endure a rather rude welcome into the world by falling more than 5 feet to the ground at birth.
 These infants can stand in half an hour and run with their mothers an incredible ten hours after birth.

 Giraffes have beautiful spotted coats.
 While no two individuals have exactly the same pattern, giraffes from the same area appear similar.